The Rev. Canon J. Philip Ashey, President & Chief Executive Officer

 Mark was born near Buffalo, NY but grew up in Palm Coast, FL.
 He received his Bachelor of Science from Florida State University and his Master of Divinity from Trinity School for Ministry in Ambridge, PA.
 After serving as an Associate Priest for three years at an Episcopal Church in Midland, TX, Mark moved to Jacksonville to be the Senior Pastor of Epiphany Episcopal Church.
 While leading that church through revitalization, he also moved the church into what has become the Anglican Church of North America.
 After 14 years in that church, Mark is now the Director of Church Revitalization for the American Anglican Council serving the Anglican Church in North America by helping local congregations better fulfill the Great Commission in our times.
 He also serves a similar role as the Canon for Congregational Health for the Gulf Atlantic Diocese based in Jacksonville, FL.
 Mark is married to his best friend, Ame, has three children from 26 to 16, and one grandson.
 Email The Rev. Canon Mark Eldredge

-Bev Mueffelmann, International Assistant
+Bev Mueffelmann, Executive Assistant

 Bev is a native of the Washington, DC suburbs and graduated from the University of Maryland, College Park with a degree in Psychology.
-She and her husband, Greg, helped formed and were the first strategy coordinators of Anglican Frontier Missions.
+She and her husband, Greg, helped form, and were the first strategy coordinators of, Anglican Frontier Missions.
 In her role with the AAC, she coordinates international travel for Canon Ashey and is the event coordinator for the Bishop’s Leadership Summit.
 Additionally, she supports Canon Ashey in responsibilities related to the GAFCON Lawyer’s Task Force and the Anglican Lawyer’s Network.
 Bev also teaches English as a Second Language for a local community college and enjoys nurturing relationships with international residents of the Raleigh, NC area.
 She and Greg are active in the ministries of Holy Trinity Anglican Church, Raleigh and have three adult children and one grandchild.
 Email Bev Mueffelmann

 Nina Brown-Perry, Administrative Assistant